-It’s important to recognize which team is the best in college football every season.
+It's important to recognize which team is the best in college football every season.
 It is also important to know which is the best college football team of all time.
 That team, without question, is the 2001 Miami Hurricanes.
-Yeah, that’s right 2019 LSU fans and 2020 Alabama fans.
+Yeah, that's right 2019 LSU fans, 2020 Alabama fans and anyone who disagrees.
 I said it.

-Loaded with elite talent at the college level, but also players who had great professional careers, the ‘Canes football team of 2001 destroyed their competition on all sides of the ball and easily won the BCS National Championship game.
+Loaded with elite talent at the college level but also players who had great professional careers, the 'Canes football team of 2001 destroyed their competition on all sides of the ball and easily won the BCS National Championship game.
 They were the definition of domination.

-Every school’s fan base will try to make a case for their team of a certain year, but there are only a handful that even have an argument.
-But those arguments are still wrong.
+Every school's fan base will try to make a case for their team of a certain year, but there are only a handful that even have an argument.
+Those arguments are still wrong.
 Not only did Miami destroy its competition, but the talent they had was taken high in the NFL Drafts that followed and they succeeded at the next level, too.

 That 2001 Miami team, led by head coach Larry Coker in his first season, went undefeated and had just two games finish within 20 points.
 Their closest test came on road against the Boston College Eagles in an 18-7 victory, that included a late Ed Reed-Matt Walters pick-six.
-Then in the final game of the regular season, they beat the 14th-ranked Virginia Tech Hokies in Blackburg, 26-24.
+Then in the final game of the regular season, they beat the 14th-ranked Virginia Tech Hokies in Blacksburg, 26-24.

 The Hurricanes averaged 42.6 points per game and allowed just 9.75 points per game.
 They didn't just put up great stats because of playing in the Big East; they killed opponents from other conferences.
 In five non-conference games, four of those from a Power Five conference, they averaged 44.4 points and gave up just 12.4.
 Those teams were Penn State, Troy, Florida State, Washington and Nebraska.